initialapps/ghost-bootstrap/README.md

 A simple and minimal bootstrap starter theme for ghost.

 This is meant to be a simple starter theme for anyone to customize using bootstrap.
+[You can demo the theme here](https://ghost-bootstrap.initialapps.com/).

 ## Getting Started